Why is becoming an electrician good?

 Though it requires a lengthy training process, the end results are worth your while considering the high wages and variety of roles available.

-Is it hard to become an electrician?
+Is it hard to learn electrician?

 Becoming a qualified electrician, like most jobs, is not easy and it is hard to be sure of how long it takes to get good at your job.
 Becoming a really good electrician takes years of studying as an apprentice, by attending university, or learning in a vocational school.
 You also need to have a lot of work experience under your belt in order to succeed and know what you’re doing.
 But you can’t expect to excel in any job without putting in this effort.